Cordobo/angularx-qrcode/README.md

 export class AppModule { }
 ```

-## Examples: How to implement angularx-qrcode
+## Examples

-The source for a detailed demo app is in the folder [`projects/demo-app`](projects/demo-app/src/app) in this repository.
+The source for a detailed demo app and more examples how to implement angularx-qrcode is in the folder [`projects/demo-app`](projects/demo-app/src/app) in this repository.

 ### Generate a QR Code from a string (directive only)